GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_os_split/doc.md

 ## Data Source
-*Describe the data source for this Shifted Pauq (ru_pauq_target_length_split).*
+*Describe the data source for this Shifted Pauq (ru_os_split).*

 The PAUQ statistics can be found in [1]

-Train/test data for the ru_pauq_iid split is available at https://huggingface.co/datasets/composite/pauq/viewer/ru_pauq_iid
+Train/test data for the ru_os split is available at https://huggingface.co/datasets/composite/pauq

 ## Limitations and Bias
 *Note any known limitations or biases that the Shifted Pauq (ru_pauq_target_length_split) has, with links and references if possible.*